One of the early feature requests for minimega was a scheduler that would launch

-launch VMs across a cluster of machines as easily as VMs are launched
+VMs across a cluster of machines as easily as VMs are launched on a single

 namespaces are a way to automatically pool resources across a cluster.
 Specifically, namespaces allow you to configure and launch VMs without worrying too much about which host that they actually run on. namespaces also provide a logical separation between experiments, allowing for multitenancy among cooperating users.